-How to save water at home to reduce your carbon footprint
+How to save water at home and shrink your carbon footprint

 When we talk about energy efficiency at home, we mostly focus on electronic appliances or LED light bulbs.
 But there’s another major factor affecting our household carbon footprint: It’s water use.
 Here’s how you can reduce it easily and effectively.